For StudentsBy Alyssa5 min readFebruary 2026

 Why This Is So Hard

-Think about every other conversation in your life.
-When someone goes quiet, you fill the space.
-That's what we do.
-We ask “are you okay?”
-We change the subject.
-We make a joke.
-We've spent twenty-something years learning that silence is awkward, silence is rude, silence means something is wrong.
+Think about literally every other conversation in your life.
+When someone goes quiet, you fill it.
+You ask “are you okay?”
+You change the subject.
+You make a joke.
+You've spent your whole life learning that silence is awkward, silence is rude, silence means something is wrong.

-Now you're supposed to unlearn all of that in a semester?
+And now you're supposed to just… unlearn all of that in a semester?

 The truth is, you can't unlearn it by reading about it.
 You can't even unlearn it by watching your professor demonstrate it.
 You unlearn it the same way you learned it in the first place — by experiencing it.
 Over and over, until your nervous system gets the memo that silence doesn't mean danger.